 Any holiday or special event that is broadly recognized in our world provides a good opportunity to open the Bible to see what God’s Word has to say about the season or occasion.
 Of all the annual holidays, Christmas clearly stands out as the most popular AND it points to the birth of our Savior, Jesus Christ.

 Consequently, the Christmas season is a great time to listen to and explore what the Bible has to say.
-There are many verses that could be included, but here’s a brief collection of verses that you might want to read to your children (or let them read) during this wonderful season of the year!
+There are many verses that could be included, but here’s a brief collection of verses that you might want to read to your children (or let them read or memorize) during this wonderful season of the year!

-This is the classic Christmas story and can be read or acted out as part of the family’s Christmas celebration or when a class studies the birth of Jesus.
+Luke’s narrative of the birth of Jesus. – Luke 2:1-20: This is the classic Christmas story and can be read or acted out as part of the family’s Christmas celebration or when a class studies the birth of Jesus.
+Children are likely to be familiar with this story from school or church.
+If you wish to select a single verse from the narrative for kids to memorize, we should suggest Luke 2:11, where the angels speak to the shepherd and declare… “Today a Savior, who is Messiah the Lord, was born for you in the city of David.”
 Please note that Luke makes no mention of the wise men at all.
 The story of the wise men comes in Matthew 2 where Matthew clearly notes that they came AFTER Jesus was born.
 Use your discretion in determining whether to include the wise men in the Christmas story.